Kansas Military and Veterans Benefits

 Learn more about Uniformed Services Employment and Reemployment Rights Act

-Kansas State Employee Differential Pay for Active Duty Service: Kansas state employees who are members of the Kansas National Guard or the U.S. Armed Forces Reserves are eligible to receive KC 135 covered in snow the difference between their state employee pay and their military pay and allowances when they are called to active duty.
-The maximum amount paid is $1,000 per month
+Kansas State Employee Differential Pay for Active Duty Service: Kansas state employees who KC135 aircraft are Service members serving in the National Guard or the U.S. Armed Forces Reserves are eligible to receive the difference between their state employee pay and their military pay and allowances when they are called to active duty for 30 days or more.
+The maximum amount paid is $1,000 per pay period.

 Who is eligible for Kansas State Employee Differential Pay for Active Duty Service?

-National Guard and U.S. Armed Forces Reserve Service members who are state employees who are ordered to active military duty are eligible for compensation.
+National Guard and U.S. Armed Forces Reserve Service members who are Kansas state employees who are ordered to active military duty are eligible for compensation.
+For more information, please call 785-296-5376.

 Learn more about Kansas State Employee Differential Pay for Active Duty Service

-Kansas National Guard and U.S. Armed Forces Reserve Service Members Activation Payment: Kansas state employees who are members of the Kansas National Guard or the U.S. Armed Forces Reserves are eligible for a onetime activation payment of $1,000 when they are called to active duty service for 180 days or more.
+Kansas National Guard and U.S. Armed Forces Reserve Service Members Activation Payment: Kansas state employees who are serving in the National Guard or the U.S. Armed Forces Reserves are eligible for a onetime activation payment of $1,500 when they are called to active duty service for 30 continuous days or more.
 These payments will be made retroactively to all eligible Service members who have been activated since September 11, 2001.

 Who is eligible for the Kansas National Guard and U.S. Armed Forces Reserve Service Members Activation Payment?
-State employees who are National Guard or U.S. Armed Forces Reserve Service members who have been activated since September 11, 2001, are eligible for the activation payment.
+State employees who are National Guard or U.S. Armed Forces Reserve Service members who are activated after September 11, 2001, to full-time duty, mobilized and deployed for more than 30 consecutive days in support of a military operation to defend the U.S. are eligible for the activation payment.
+For more information, please call 785-646-0571.

 Learn more about the Kansas National Guard and U.S. Armed Forces Reserve Service Members Activation Payment

-• Granted Military Service Credit: KPERS can grant military service at no cost to members if their military service interrupts their public service, must be employed in a covered position immediately before and immediately after the active military service
+Granted Military Service Credit: KPERS can grant service credit at no cost to members if their military service interrupts their public service:

-• Purchased Military Service Credit: Members can purchase year for year of active military service and one quarter of service credit for each year of reserve component service
+Purchased Military Service Credit: Members can purchase year for year of active duty service in the U.S. Armed Forces and one quarter year of service credit for each year the member serves in a reserve component.

-For more information, please contact a KPERS benefits specialist weekdays 8 a.m. to 4 p.m.
-(CST) at:
+For more information, please contact a KPERS benefits specialist at:

 KPERS